 Tour de France arrives in Paris in July

-The famous Tour de France bicycle race - 23 days and 2,000 miles (3,540 kilometers) long - comes to an exciting close in Paris on Sunday, July 24. (to be confirmed)
+The famous Tour de France bicycle race - 23 days and almost 2,000 miles (3,320 kilometers) long - comes to an exciting close in Paris on Sunday, July 27.

 Arrival time in Paris is hard to predict and varies every year, but somewhere between 3:30 and 5:30 is a reasonable guess.
 The final Paris stretch includes 6-10 laps around the Arc de Triomphe, up and down Champs-Élysées and around the Tuileries Garden - which gives you plenty of chances to see the racers.